kk181105/DataAnalytics_Internship_2025/Project/README.md

 ## Conclusion

-This project demonstrates an end-to-end data analytics and machine learning workflow, transforming raw healthcare data into predictive insights and business-ready recommendations.
+By converting unprocessed healthcare data into predictive insights and recommendations that are ready for business use, this project exemplifies an end-to-end data analytics and machine learning workflow.